-- The assessment begins with defining the relevant scale (wetland system) and assessors (who will do the assessment).
-The - Identifying ecosystem services based on a checklist of 37 services grouped into functional categories as defined in the
+The assessment begins with defining the relevant scale (wetland system) and assessors (who will do the assessment).
+The

 • For each ecosystem service, defining the benefit score and relevant geographical scale (local, regional and global),

 BOX 12.
 WETLAND HEALTH CARD

 Wetland health is a metaphor to describe the condition of the ecosystem.
 The concept integrates information on environmental conditions with the impacts of anthropogenic activities in order to provide the information for sustainable use and management of natural resources such as wetlands.